radiant-rstats/radiant/README.md

 <iframe width="640" height="375" src="https://www.youtube.com/embed/7L3hDpLw53I" frameborder="0" allowfullscreen></iframe>

+#### Playlists

+There are two youtube playlists with video tutorials.
+The first provides a general introduction to key features in Radiant.
+The second covers topics relevant in a course on business analytics (i.e., Probability, Decision Analysis, Hypothesis Testing, Linear Regression, and Simulation).

+* <a href="https://www.youtube.com/playlist?list=PLNhtaetb48EedDmWPUqytnQv-qxmCGtxi" target="_blank">Introduction to Radiant</a>
+* <a href="https://www.youtube.com/playlist?list=PLNhtaetb48EdKRIY7MewCyvb_1x7dV3xw" target="_blank">Radiant Tutorial Series</a>

 #### Explore

 Radiant is interactive.
 Results update immediately when inputs are changed (i.e., no separate dialog boxes) and/or when a button is pressed (e.g., `Estimate` in _Model > Estimate > Logistic regression (GLM)_).
 This facilitates rapid exploration and understanding of the data.